 The rules of retirement plans are quite complex and there are many plan professionals (whether they are brokers, ERISA attorneys, Certified Public Accountants, and TPA firms) who get these rules wrong too.
-So why does an Employer think they can do plan investments, plan documents, and plan administration all by themselves?
+So why does an Employer think they can handle plan investments, draft plan documents, and perform plan administration on their own?
 Unless that Employer is in the retirement plan business, they can't.
 Working with retirement plans is complex and requires expertise; do not try this at home or at your office.